netzob/netzob/README.rst

 Pythonic Installer:
 ^^^^^^^^^^^^^^^^^^^

-As a 'classic' Python project, Netzob is provided with its ``setup.py``.
+As a 'classic' python project, Netzob is provided with its ``setup.py``.
 This file defines what and how to install the project on a python hosting OS.

-This file depends on setuptools which like few other modules cannot be automaticaly installed.
-Its why, you need to manually install the followings :
+This file depends on ``setuptools`` which like few other modules cannot be automatically installed.
+The reason why, you have to manually install the following bunch of prerequisites before initiating Netzob's install process.

 * python
 * python-dev